 When the practices taught by the Vedas and the institutes of law shall nearly have ceased, and the close of the Kali age shall be nigh, a portion of that divine being who exists, of his own spiritual nature, in the character of Brahma, and who is the beginning and the end, and who comprehends all things, shall descend upon earth: he will be born in the family of Vishnuyasas — an eminent Brahman of Sambhala village — as Kalki, endowed with the eight superhuman faculties.
 By his irresistible might he will destroy all the Mlechchhas [foreigners] and thieves, and all whose minds are devoted to iniquity.
 He will, then, reestablish righteousness upon earth; and the minds of those who live at the end of the Kali age shall be awakened, and shall be as pellucid as crystal.
 The men who are, thus, changed by virtue of that peculiar time shall be as the seeds of human beings, and shall give birth to a race who shall follow the laws of the Krita age (or age of purity).
 As it is said: "When the sun and moon, and (the lunar asterism) Tishya, and the planet Jupiter are in one mansion, the Krita age shall return."
 [The Bhagavata agrees with the text in these particulars.
 The chief star of Tishya, also called Pushya, is in the constellation Cancer.]

-(Reprinted from Sunrise magazine, February 1980.
+(From Sunrise magazine, February 1980.
 Copyright © 1980 by Theosophical University Press)